grimradical/docker-puppet-rack/README.md

 ![Architecture digram](docs/arch-diag.png)

-There is a single container running unicorn and N ruby puppet daemons.
-This container should expose port 8140 only to an upstream reverse-proxy.
-This container expects a volume mounted into `/etc/puppetlabs/puppet/ssl` that has appropriate CA, cert, and key material for your installation.
-The container expects a volume mounted at `/etc/puppetlabs/code` containing the actual puppet code for this installation.
-If you mount a volume at `/puppet-conf` containing a custom `puppet.conf`, `hiera.yaml`, and/or `auth.conf`, the container will use those files instead of the defaults.

-There is another container, running the same image as above, that acts as the CA. It exposes port 8140 to an upstream reverse-proxy.
-This container expects the same SSL and config volume mounts as the container above

-There is another container running nginx, that handles SSL termination, reverse-proxying, and load-balancing.
-Port 8140 on this container can be exposed to the world; this is the host/port that agents should connect to.
-This container expects a volume mounted at `/app` that contains your CA pubkey, CRL, server cert, and server key.
-It expects an environment variable, `$UPSTREAMS`, that contains the `host:port` of the puppetmaster it should proxy to.
+### Puppet

+* Environment variables
+  * `DISABLE_CA` - If set, then disables the CA function within the container
+* Volume mounts
+  * `/etc/puppetlabs/code` - the user's puppet code aka `codedir`
+  * `/puppet-conf` - Can contain any of `puppet.conf`, `hiera.yaml`, `auth.conf`,
+    `environment.conf`, `autosign.conf`,  `custom_trusted_oid_mapping.yaml.conf`.
+    If present, then the file in this directory will be used in place of the stock version
+* Ports and protocols
+  * 8140, plaintext HTTP
+* API
+  * well, the entire Puppet HTTP API, I suppose, minus the CA

+This container users `unicorn`, fronting N `puppet` worker processes via Rack.
+N is determined automatically based on the number of cores visible to the container.

+### CA

+* Volume mounts
+  * `/puppet-conf` - Can contain any of `puppet.conf`, `hiera.yaml`, `auth.conf`,
+    `environment.conf`, `autosign.conf`,  `custom_trusted_oid_mapping.yaml.conf`.
+    If present, then the file in this directory will be used in place of the stock version
+  * `/etc/puppetlabs/puppet/ssl` - standard puppet `ssldir`, complete with CA,
+    cert, and key material needed for the deployment.
+* Ports and protocols
+  * 8140, plaintext HTTP
+* API
+  * the CA HTTP API only

+This is the same exact container as the Puppet container, but it only handles CA-related requests.
+Because it's the CA, it does need read/write access to the SSL material for the deployment (the normal "compiler" container does not).

+### Load balancer

+* Environment variables
+  * `UPSTREAMS` - host:port for a Puppet service, so we can proxy to it
+  * `CA` - host:port for the CA service, so we can proxy to it
+* Volume mounts
+  * `/app` - contains your CA pubkey, CRL, server cert, and server key
+* Ports and protocols
+  * 8140, HTTPS
+* API
+  * the entire Puppet HTTP API

+### Misc

 The `bootstrap-ssl` script will help setup and populate the volumes these containers need.